 One option for students in their third year of studying is to take part in an industrial placement scheme.
 These involve spending up to a year putting what you’ve learned thus far into practice, working alongside qualified engineers on real-life projects.
 But, how do you know if this is the right move for you?

-To help you make the decision, our People and Development Manager, Kirstie Williams, sat down with three of our previous industrial placement participants (all of whom have since gone on to accept full-time jobs here at Jubb) to get their first-hand insights.
+To help you make the decision, our People and Development Manager, Kirstie Williams, sat down with two of our previous industrial placement participants (both of whom have since gone on to accept full-time jobs here at Jubb) to get their first-hand insights.

 What made you apply for an industrial placement?